NanoCommons/workshops/2021-12-08/SPARQLendpoint/ChEMBL.md

   ?uniprot a cco:UniprotRef
 }
 ```

+The above query will get assay types, target and UniProt identifier for all the proteins tested fo binding with a single molecule (chembl_molecule:CHEMBL46195).

+Modify the above query with a molecule of interest to you or one of the following molecules to see which proteins and what type of assays have been used with it.

+CHEMBL2094079
+CHEMBL334894
+CHEMBL62704
+CHEMBL553740
+CHEMBL108214
+CHEMBL33384

 ### End
 Thank you for your participation.
 For any feedback or questions about this section, please contact Ammar Ammar (a.ammar@maastrichtuniversity.nl).